MartyIce/martyice.github.io/_posts/2016-08-13-charts_in_slack.md

 Heroku
 ------

-We are utilizing Heroku for a few different <h href="http://rubyonrails.org/">Ruby on Rails</a> apps within our organization, including our onboarding process.
+We are utilizing Heroku for a few different <a href="http://rubyonrails.org/">Ruby on Rails</a> apps within our organization, including our onboarding process.
 Part of this architecture includes a <a href="https://www.postgresql.org/">PostgreSQL</a> database that contains all sorts of interesting data.
 While Heroku would allow us to directly connect to our DB (I believe they actually host it in <a href="https://aws.amazon.com/">AWS</a>?), they offer a simpler solution that allows us to create simple, targeted micro-services - <a href="https://blog.heroku.com/archives/2012/2/14/simple_data_sharing_with_data_clips">Data Clips</a>.

 Heroku Data Clips are explained in detail in the blog link above, but essentially: